How Smoking Affects Bladder Health

 Cigarette smoking also reduces sperm production, increases oxidative stress, and DNA damage.
 Sperm from smokers have less ability to fertilize egg cells and embryos display lower implantation rates.
 It has also been found that exposure to tobacco compounds in the womb can lead to reduced sperm count in adult life (Soares, 2008).

 Tobacco can aggravate symptoms of Interstitial cystitis (IC) which includes painful bladder, increased urgency and frequency of urination, and pelvic pain.
 An Austrian study of 981 subjects, found that smokers with IC had the highest prevalence of more severe symptoms.
-Both the National Kidney Foundation and the International Urogynecological Association recommend quitting smoking for those with IC.
+Visit the National Kidney Foundation for more info.

 How to Stop Smoking